rudimusmaximus/dfwTips/README.md

 # dfwTips JSON API

-This respository serves as my own API of static JSON data for the creation of google maps markers.
+This repository serves as my own API of static JSON data for the creation of google maps markers.

 This list curates a list of places to see when in DFW grouped by category.